A physicist discovers the edge of madness & the courage to love.

 Ritter and Mr. Handsome exchanged a glance and Ritter nodded.
 "Yeah, go ahead."

-I hovered the mouse over 'Entry 1' and double clicked.
+I hovered the mouse over 'Entry 1' and double-clicked.
 An image of Will's face appeared on the screen.
-He was wearing one of his characteristic tan polo shirts, his short black hair combed over from left to right.
+He was wearing one of his characteristic tan polo shirts, his thinning black hair combed over from left to right.

 The screen went blank.

 "That entry was a less than five weeks ago," I said.
 "He looked perfectly normal.
 Are you sure his death was a suicide."

 "Yeah, we're sure," Mr.Handsome said.

 "Where was he found?"
 I asked, "How did it happen."

 Mr. Handsome's eyes flicked to the floor behind me.
 I turned and saw the discoloration on the brown pile carpet.